StarkGang/AntispamInc-2/docs/index.rst

 =============

 `| Telegram is a popular messaging application But is Full Of Spammers and Scammers.
 | We Have A Mission To Make Telegram Free of These People.
-So we Have Made Antispam Inc Api.
+So we Have Made NoSpamPlus Api.
 | Usage is Very Simple, Read Below To Know More !`